liquibase/liquibase-contribute-site/docs/extensions-integrations/directory/integration-docs/springboot/using-springboot-with-maven.md

         }
         ```

+## Deploy the changes

-8. Run your first migration with the following command:
+1. Run your first migration with the following command:

     ```
     mvn compile package